 www.rainforestretreat.co.nz Phone: 03 752 0220

-Rainforest Retreat isn't strictly unusual but the accommodation is spread throughout a bush setting which sits nicely with the log exterior of the buildings.
-Rainforest Holiday Park on the same site offers cheaper accommodation in dorm rooms, and powered sites for campervans.
+Rainforest Retreat is set in six acres of native bush and accommodation includes a self contained log cabin called the Tree Hut.
+Rainforest Holiday Park offers cheaper accommodation in dorm rooms, and powered sites for campervans.
 Monsoon bar (when it rains we pour) and restaurant is onsite, and Glacier Hot Pools are opposite.

 Little River Campground

 A tipee is often used as the communal lounge at Little River Campground, and the Love Shack cabin is lit by candles only.
 Loos are long drops and facilities are described as rustic, it sounds like camping as it used to be, reviewers rate their experience well.
 You can visit just for the day in the warmer months and ride the Scary Slippery Slides (see Facebook for photos).
 Camp from $15pp, cabins from $40 per night.